Being Excluded From the Medicare Program and Placed on LEIE Carry Many, Many Adverse Consequences for Future Employment

 The List of Excluded Individuals and Entities (LEIE).

 Employers or contractors accepting federal healthcare funding must check the LEIE before hiring or contracting to ensure individuals and companies are not on the list.
+Therefore, if the government places you on the LEIE, you should hire an experienced attorney and seek removal as soon as possible.

-You Will Also Be Barred from Other Federal Government Contracting.
+You Will Also Be Barred From Other Federal Government Contracting.

 Implications are Severe.

 This means the implications are severe; if placed on the LEIE and excluded from Medicare, you will automatically go onto the GSA’s SAM list.
-You will not be able to obtain or maintain any employment with or contracting with any of the following:
+You will not be able to obtain or maintain any employment with or contract with any of the following:

 Any health insurance company contracting with the government (virtually all of them);